LeeLupton/Natural-Language-Website-Generator/README.md

    - Open server/.env in your text editor of choice and replace `<your_openai_api_key_here>` with your actual key.
 Remove the "<...>".

 3. **Run the server** to launch the application locally.
-   - Starting in the `Natural-Language-Website-Generator` directory, `cd server` and run `node server.js`
+   - Starting in the `Natural-Language-Website-Generator/server` directory, run `node server.js`

 4. Open the browser and enter prompts to start generating website code in real-time.